danfusaro/DynamicWorkerQueue/README.md

 # DynamicWorkerQueue
-Spin up an infinite number of self-executing dynamic worker threads in a queue.
+Spin up an infinite number of self-executing, parallel dynamic worker threads in a queue.
 # Usage
 ```js
 // Instantiate object